 Our PPE personal protective equipment creates a secure connection between user and fall protection systems.
 Depending on application and situation, it provides optimum comfort, and impresses through its top quality.

-PPE STRING
+PSA STRING

 PPE LANYARDS